maarten-pennings/6502/6gpio/README.md

 The cost here is one [octal D flip-flop](https://www.ti.com/lit/ds/symlink/sn54ls273-sp.pdf) IC per 7-segment display.
 So we would need 6.
 And we need a secondary address decoder to select one of the 6.

 I made a first prototype of a single 7-segment driver.
-This is the concept:
+This is the schematic:

 ![7-segment driver schematics](7-segment-driver.png)